 We described what a WMS Implementation team could look like in WMS Implementation Teams – Getting the Right Mix and we hope you got some good ideas.
 Let’s spend some time today talking about what your team will look like once the implementation is complete.
 One of the most important aspects to consider for after (and during) go-live is how your long-term production sustainment (or support) will be accomplished and what that WMS Implementation Support team might look like.
 This article is also helpful if you already have a WMS in place and need to take another look at how it’s supported.

-While there are plenty of different application support models used for enterprise software systems, we are going to share a basic three-tiered model with you that we know works well for WMS Implementation support teams.
-If you don’t have a plan for your post go-live WMS Implementation support, you won’t go wrong starting with this simple model and tweaking it over time as your needs change.
+While there are plenty of different software Support models used for enterprise software systems, we are going to share a basic three-tiered model with you that we know works well for WMS Implementation support teams.
+Even if you don’t currently have a plan for your post go-live WMS Implementation support, you won’t go wrong starting with this simple model and tweaking it over time as your needs change.

 The three basic tiers in our recommended model are:

 Think of this as a pyramid.
 At the base of the model, and appropriately so, is your first line of defense or what we call your Level 1 support.
 A WMS application has heavy user interaction and we believe the Level 1 support is best done at the local level.
 Here are some examples of why we think Level 1 support should be staffed locally:

 - Hardware support requiring physical contact – There are several things that need to be done that simply can’t be done over the phone, such as installing and configuring printers, RF devices, network devices, etc. These tasks require physical presence and contact.